Columbus, the United States

 What are the schools in Columbus like?

 "Columbus is home to a variety of excellent international and bilingual schools.
 The Columbus International School (CIS) is a top-rated international school that offers a rigorous academic program for students in grades K-12.
 The school is committed to providing a challenging and diverse learning environment that prepares students for success in college and beyond.
 The curriculum is based on the International Baccalaureate (IB) program and includes a variety of language, arts, and science courses.
 Additionally, the school offers a variety of extracurricular activities, including sports, music, and art.
 The German Language School Columbus (GLS) is a bilingual school that offers a comprehensive German language program for students in grades K-12.
 The school is dedicated to providing a high-quality education that emphasizes the German language and culture.
 The curriculum includes language classes, as well as classes in history, geography, and other subjects.
 Additionally, the school offers a variety of extracurricular activities, including sports, music, and art.
 The Columbus Chinese Academy (CCA) is a bilingual school that offers a comprehensive Chinese language program for students in grades K-12.
 The school is dedicated to providing a high-quality education that emphasizes the Chinese language and culture.
 The curriculum includes language classes, as well as classes in history, geography, and other subjects.
-Additionally, the school offers a variety of extracurricular activities, including sports, music, and art," remarked one expat living in Columbus with children attending .
+Additionally, the school offers a variety of extracurricular activities, including sports, music, and art," commented one expat when asked about in Columbus.

 What are the pros and cons of living in Columbus?